• Menu

 Look for jicama that’s got a smooth skin without discolouration or soft spots.

-*Note: Scroll down to see the full printable recipe card at the bottom of this post.
+Let’s get cooking with an overview of how to make this simple slaw.
+Scroll down to see the printable recipe card at the bottom of this post for the full details.

 1. Wash the jicama thoroughly, cut it in half lengthwise from the root to the stem.